discordjs/guide/guide/additional-info/async-await.md

 });
 ```

-with Async/Await you can just assign the awaited function to a variable that will represent the returned value.
+With Async/Await you can just assign the awaited function to a variable that will represent the returned value.
 Now you know how you use async/await.

 ## When should i use async/await over .then()?